HolgerHees/cloudsync/README.md

 **java >= 7 and Java Cryptography Extension (JCE)**

+To use it copy 'config/cloudsync.config.default' to 'config/cloudsync.config' and Set your PASSPHRASE, REMOTE_CLIENT_ID and REMOTE_CLIENT_SECRET.

+to create a backup of '/data' call:
+./cloudsync --backup /data --name dataBackup

+to restore a backup into '/restore' call:
+./cloudsync --backup /restore --name dataBackup

 ```
 usage: cloudsync <options>
  -b,--backup <path>                    Create or refresh backup of <path>